praisetompane/computation_and_information/5_networks/README.md

-# 5_networks
+# (WIP) 5_networks
-collection of connected machines
+unpack what a network is and its role in the implementation of computation.

-    that communicate through a protocol(language){HTTP, gRCP,...}
+def¹:collection of connected machines that communicate through a protocol(language){HTTP, gRCP,...}
 # references:
 * MIT 6.033	Computer Systems Engineering (CI-M) https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-033-computer-system-engineering-spring-2018/